JingXzzz/IPAU/README.md

-# PGASR
+# IIPAU
-Code for paper: PGASR: Prototype-Guiding with Affinity-based Self-Refinemnt Weakly Supervised Semantic Segmentation for Histopathology Image
+Code for paper: IIPAU: Integration Information of Prototype, Affinity and Uncertainty for Weakly Supervised Semantic Segmentation of Histopathology Image

 Code will come soon